astarte-platform/astarte-message-hub-proto/README.md

 ## Code generation

 This project contains a Makefile that allows you to generate code for all supported languages.
-Currently, the language supported are:
+Currently, the following languages are supported:
 - Rust
 - Python.